General enquiries: 0800 326 5559

 Despite the many problems caused by their substance use, it can be difficult for someone with an addiction to recognise the impact of their behaviour on their own lives and those around them.

-You may wish to hold an intervention with other concerned friends and family members, giving the affected person the opportunity to seek professional treatment for their addiction.
+You may wish to hold an intervention with other concerned friends and family members, giving the affected person the opportunity to seek professional treatment for their alcohol or drug addiction.

 An intervention is a meeting between close family, friends and the affected person, often managed by a counsellor or professional interventionist.